About

 Contact

-If you want to get in touch about our work, collaborations, synergies, future projects, ideas, similar projects, funding, or anything else please email us at glacialhauntologies[@]gmail.com.
+We are actively seeking exhibition opportunities, collaborations , and funding related to polar art-science.
+If you want to get in touch about our work, collaborations, synergies, future projects, ideas, similar projects, funding, or anything else please email us at e.h.case[at]uu.nl, aohoffman[at]columbia.edu, hannahpmode[at]gmail.com, and tylerrai100[at]gmail.com.